jason-luuuuu/mutual-information-statistic/README.md

 # mutual-information-statistic
-Minimal working example for the mutual information statistic
+Minimal working example for the mutual information statistic.